hamishgibbs/bubble/Readme.md

 This is a simple library with a limited scope.
 It is intended to take dependencies specified in code files and move them to a makefile to make it simple to automate the creation of research (or other) outputs.

-`bubble` looks into code files they should be made based on two criteria:
+`bubble` decides whether Makefile targets should be created from code files based on two criteria:

 * Files should have a recognised file extension (the current defaults are `*.py` and `*.R`).
 * Files should be specified as Makefile targets.
 Bubble recognises the commented string `# *** bubble make ***` in source files.